emissary-ingress/emissary/reference/services/rate-limit-service.md

 ## External Rate Limit Service

-In order for Ambassador to rate limit, you need to implement a gRPC service that supports the Envoy [ratelimit.proto](https://github.com/datawire/ambassador/blob/master/ambassador/common/ratelimit/ratelimit.proto) interface.
+In order for Ambassador Edge Stack to rate limit, you need to implement a gRPC service that supports the Envoy [ratelimit.proto](https://github.com/datawire/ambassador/blob/master/ambassador/common/ratelimit/ratelimit.proto) interface.
 If you do not have the time or resources to implement your own rate limit service, [Ambassador Pro](/pro) integrates a high performance, rate limiting service.

+<div style="border: thick solid red"> </div>

-Ambassador generates a gRPC request to the external rate limit service and provides a list of labels on which the rate limit service can base its decision to accept or reject the request:
+Ambassador Edge Stack generates a gRPC request to the external rate limit service and provides a list of labels on which the rate limit service can base its decision to accept or reject the request:

 ```
 [